minoshim/qasMHD/README.md

 3. Check `Makefile.inc` and edit environment variables `CC`, `CFLAGS`, and `MPICC` to meet users environment.
 4. Execute `>make clean` and `>make` commands to remake libraries.

-Since the code is updated without notice, users may update the code via `>git pull origin main`.
+Since the code is updated without notice, users may need to update the code via `>git pull origin main`.

 ## Composition
 - `1D/` contains serial codes for one-dimensional problems.